 PSY 203 Research Methods

-PSY 203, temporarily numbered PSY 297A, will serve as new majors' introduction to research methods in psychology.
+PSY 203 serves as an introduction to research methods in psychology.
 Major topics include the principles of empirical science, sampling, research design, and ethical issues in research.

-This course is a prerequisite for new major application, which means--beginning fall '21--students must complete PSY 203 with a C- or better before being eligible to apply to the major.
+This course is a prerequisite for major application, which means students must complete PSY 203 with a C- or better before being eligible to apply to the major.
 Exceptions include previously declared pre-majors and new DTA transfer students.

-PSY 305 will introduce new majors to writing and critical thinking in psychology.
+PSY 305 introduces newly declared majors to writing and critical thinking in psychology.
 In 15-student classes, majors will learn how to read, analyze, and produce psychological writing, how to effectively communicate psychological research, and how to identify gaps in research to be investigated.
-Final project will be a literature review (WP2).
+Final project will be a literature review (WP3).

 Originally, the material covered in 203 and 305 was taught collectively as PSY 301.
-This separate approach provides students the opportunity to grasp essential aspects of research and design first and analyze and communicate second.
+This separate-course approach provides students the opportunity to grasp essential aspects of research and design first and analyze and communicate second.
 Dividing the material over two courses is intended for maximum retention and increased academic success as students complete their major.
-PSY 305 is unavailable to students that are currently enrolled in or have completed PSY 301 with a C- or better.
+PSY 305 is unavailable to students that have completed PSY 301 with a C- or better.